Quick answer

 Virginia Tattoo Studio Licensing Requirements

-Your studio needs a Body Art Establishment Permit from the local health department.
-This permit is tied to your physical location.
+Your studio needs a Tattoo Parlor License from the Board for Barbers and Cosmetology.
+This license is tied to your physical location.
 If you move, you need a new one.
 The application requires a floor plan showing your workstations, sterilization area, handwashing stations, and client waiting area.
 Your autoclave must be tested with biological spore tests, and you’ll need to show documentation.

-The local health department will schedule an inspection before issuing your permit.
+The board will schedule an inspection before issuing your license.
 They’re checking for proper ventilation, separate clean and dirty zones, sealed flooring, and compliant waste disposal.
 Don’t try to shortcut this.
 Inspectors know what they’re looking for.

-Every tattoo artist in your shop needs their own certification.
-This means completing a bloodborne pathogen training course approved by VDH.
+Every tattoo artist in your shop needs their own tattooer license.
+This means completing a bloodborne pathogen training course and meeting the board’s competency requirements.
 You’ll also need CPR and First Aid certification from the American Red Cross, American Heart Association, or an equivalent provider.

 Artists must keep these certifications current.
 Bloodborne pathogen training typically renews annually.
 CPR/First Aid renews every two years.
 If an artist’s training lapses, they can’t legally tattoo until it’s renewed.